Landmark College

-Landmark College is a private college in Putney, Vermont, United States.
-Designed exclusively for students who learn differently, including those with a learning disability (such as dyslexia), ADHD, autism or executive function challenges, it was established in 1985 and was the first institution of higher learning to pioneer college-level studies for students with dyslexia.
+Landmark College is a private college in Putney, Vermont, United States, that is designed exclusively for students who learn differently, including those with a learning disability (such as dyslexia), ADHD, autism or executive function challenges.
+It was established in 1985 and was the first institution of higher learning to pioneer college-level studies for students with dyslexia.

 The college offers associate and bachelor's degree programs in the liberal arts and sciences.
 It is accredited by the New England Commission of Higher Education (NECHE).